 A typical area of dry forest similar to much other along the lower reaches of the highway.
 Red-billed Blue Magpie occurs in the area, and a look at the falls may produce Black-backed Forktail.

 Just before the bridge at the Km 13 marker is a parking area on the right, next to a river.
 A bridge and concrete road cross the river and lead into the surrounding hills.
-The road is paved for about a kilometre and then turns into a dirt track only easily passable by vehicle in the dry season.
+The road is paved for about a kilometre and then turns into a graded track only easily passable by vehicle in the dry season.
 Scanning the river from the bridge itself sometimes reveals Black-backed Forktail.
-The main tarck, after crossing the river, heads steeply uphill and follows a ridge with views into a valley to the north, and can be followed for several kilometres to a village.
-This area has, in the past, been the best area for Collared Falconet, White-rumped Falcon, Black-headed Woodpecker and Rufous-winged Buzzard, although sightings are now less frequent.
+The main track, after crossing the river, heads steeply uphill and follows a ridge with views into a valley to the north, and can be followed for several kilometres to a village.
+This area holds Collared Falconet, Black-headed Woodpecker and Rufous-winged Buzzard.
+Also White-rumped Falcon can be found, although sightings are infrequent.